Skip to main content

 set.size; // 3

-// Remove duplicates from array
+// The classic one-liner: remove duplicates from an array

 const unique = [...new Set([1, 2, 2, 3])]; // [1, 2, 3]